bvesperman/Sector67RaspberryPiAccessControl/README.md

     sudo pip install rpi_ws281x

 this will install the necessary native libraries and python modules.
 Code using the neopixel library must be run as root.

+# Running unit tests
+To execute the unit tests, run the following from the root of the repository:

+    python -m unittest discover -v

+some of the tests will be quite long-running as the test the state machine of things like the door which can have ~15 second timeouts